codinux-gmbh/LogFormatter/README.md

 Use it anywhere Kotlin runs (JVM, JS, Native) to produce highly customizable, clean, consistent, and compact log output.

-Used e.g. by [Kotlin logging facade](https://github.com/codinux-gmbh/klf) and [LokiLogAppender](https://github.com/codinux-gmbh/LokiLogAppender) for determining and shortening logger name from `KClass` or shortening and formatting stack trace.

 ## Features